wp-plugins/leaflet-maps-marker/trunk/readme.txt

 Copyright 2011-2012, Robert Harm, All Rights Reserved

 == Upgrade Notice ==
-= v3.2 =
+= v3.2.1 =
-support for responsive templates, conditional css loading and more - see http://www.mapsmarker.com/v3.2 for more details = v3.1 =
+no more manual edits needed if you add maps via do_shortcode() - see http://www.mapsmarker.com/v3.2.1 for more details = v3.2 = support for responsive templates, conditional css loading and more - see http://www.mapsmarker.com/v3.2 for more details = v3.1 =